DOL7JS/CRV/README.md

 # CRV
 CRV system is system for registring and unregistring vehicles.
 In this system user can do:
 - User management - create, edit user
-- Car management - create, edit car, add owner to car
+- Car management - create, edit car, add owner to car, sign in, sign out car
 - Branch office management - create, edit office, add user to office
 - Owner management - create, edit owner